7RU7H/Archive/Reconnaissance/Active-Information-Gathering/SNMP/SNMP-Recon-Cheatsheet.md

 # SNMP Cheatsheet

 Simple Network Management Protocol (SNMP) is based on UDP; stateless protocol making it to it is susceptible to IP spoofing and replay attacks.
 SNMP services misconfigurations lead to data leakages.
 It is meant to **manage** the network.
 SNMP protocols 1, 2, and 2c offer no traffic encryption and can be easily intercepted over a local network.
 For port information see [[Network-Protocols]].

+## Version Considerations

+- SNMPv3 support only DES-56 (weak encryption standard), until recently now AES-256

 ## MIB Tree

 SNMP Management Information Base (MIB) is a database organised in tree based structure containing information usually related to network management.
 Leaves being the endpoints and the branches representing organisations or network functions.

 SNMP MIB values | SNMP Parameter